Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 Free 2nd hotel night

-Principal UOB Reserve Diamond Cardholders are entitled to one complimentary hotel night when they book two consecutive nights with UOB Travel Planners.
-This perk is capped at one use per calendar quarter, and a maximum rebate of S$400.
+Principal UOB Reserve Diamond Cardholders are entitled to one complimentary hotel night when they book two consecutive nights at any hotel worldwide with UOB Travel Planners.

-Prepayment is required in full at the time of booking, and the free night is forfeited if the reservation is changed or cancelled.
+- Upfront payment required, and free night is forfeited if the reservation is changed or cancelled

 Meal on Us